terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 #### **3.1.2 Tiny CNN demo**

+About the Tiny CNN NN and Tiny NN differences:
+- In this demo there is a NN with 2 parts
+  - Conv2d+MaxPool2d.
+This is not really an NN like in the Tiny NN demo.
+Its basically computing the evolving values of the pix's through each step and uses convolution to add in values from neighboring pix's.
+  - Linear.
+This is the finally "fully connected" (FC) layer that computes the probabilities of outputs.
+FC means that all pix's share "context", not just the neighbors via convolution.
+This is more like the NN in the Tiny NN demo.
+- The reason for the difference: The nature of the data.
+The next demo for a transfomer will also be similar but different because the data (language tokens, not pic pixels) is different.

 **3.1.2.1 ALEXNET CNN**

 This is a diagram that I created that explains clearly how AlexNet CNN works (my notation here makes ever step clear).
 There are 3 main parts.